confluentinc/examples/clients/docs/confluent-cli.rst

    .. important::

-      The additional Schema Registry parameters are required to be passed in as properties instead of a properties file due to https://github.com/confluentinc/schema-registry/issues/1052.
+      The additional |sr| parameters are required to be passed in as properties instead of a properties file due to https://github.com/confluentinc/schema-registry/issues/1052.